Here we provide information on:

 This fund is not intended to replace or compensate for 'building or contents' insurance but is aimed at providing immediate financial relief to help you deal with the stress and hardship that has been caused by flooding.

 Residents who were evacuated or whose homes were flooded are eligible to apply for a one-off payment of £104 through our Derbyshire Floods Hardship Fund.
 To apply tel: 01629 533190.
+This fund will close to new applications on 31 January 2020.

-Government is also making funding available through the Community Recovery Grant to help communities with their immediate recovery and up to £500 will be available for those household that have been directly affected.
+The government is also making funding available through the Community Recovery Grant to help communities with their immediate recovery and up to £500 will be available for those household that have been directly affected.
 Further details will be made available by the Ministry of Housing, Communities and Local Government.

 Foundation Derbyshire has been receiving financial donations from members of the public who are keen to help support Derbyshire communities.
 A grant of up to £200 is available for households that have been directly affected by the recent floods.
 You can apply for the flooding grant on the Foundation Derbyshire